bogyo/retrieving-booking-data/README.md

 - <b>App Component</b><br>

   This is the  main component, located in the root.
-  a. handling request to services
+  a. handling request to services <br>
-  b. display template parts with the dynamic data.
+  b. display template parts with the dynamic data.<br>
-  c. transform data to be displayed
+  c. transform data to be displayed <br>
-  d. display the booking retrieve form component or a simple list with booking details (I displayed here values from the mocked data, without serious style, just a simple list.
+  d. display the booking retrieve form component or a simple list with booking details (I displayed here values from the mocked data, without serious style, just a simple list.<br>

 Additional info